elektret/elektret.github.com/source/_posts/2013-10-31-how-it-feels.markdown

 therapy in addition to a radiation therapy.
 They implanted a [Rickham-Reservoir][rickham] into my brain.
 They needed three [surgical interventions][surgical].
-Now I'm almost blind on my right eye and they say it's not even worse then a pneumonia.
+Now I'm almost blind on my right eye and they say it's not even worse then a pneumonia, but if I don't follow their recommendations I will die anyway.
 You can't imagine how it feels.
 [Discharge letter][discharge].

 [surgical]: /mirror/operationsbericht.pdf
 [rickham]: http://en.wikipedia.org/wiki/Ommaya_reservoir